-Face to face meetings between the reactor vendors and potential operators with the regulators were used to explain technical approaches and support the understanding of regulator expectations for reactor vendors during GDA.
+Face-to-face meetings between the reactor vendors and potential operators with the regulators were used to explain technical approaches and support the understanding of regulator expectations for reactor vendors during GDA.
 The non-prescriptive nature of the UK Regulatory Framework and interpreting regulatory expectations was one of the significant challenges for reactor vendors in the first GDA process that began in 2007.

 While GDA started in the UK in 2007, it was delayed from its original programme as a result of resourcing issues in the early stage, and the Fukushima accident in Japan.
-A review commenced In March 2011 to examine the circumstances of the Fukushima accident to see what lessons could be learnt to enhance the safety of the UK nuclear industry.
-Following interim statements, final statements of design acceptability were issued for the EPR in 2012, valid for a period of 10 years.
-Westinghouse paused the GDA process with a number of GDA issues remaining.
+A review commenced in March 2011 to examine the circumstances of the Fukushima accident to see what lessons could be learnt to enhance the safety of the UK nuclear industry.
+Following interim statements, final statements of design acceptability were issued to AREVA/EDF for the EPR in 2012, valid for a period of 10 years.
+Westinghouse, who submitted the AP1000 reactor design, paused the GDA process with a number of GDA issues remaining.
 At the end of the first GDA, 31 issues remained for the EPR and 51 for the AP1000.
 Westinghouse have since recommenced GDA, and a new candidate reactor design, the UK ABWR is also undergoing GDA.
 AECL withdrew from GDA in 2008 and the ESBWR was also withdrawn shortly afterwards.
-Most recently, the Rosatom State Atomic Energy Corporation (ROSATOM), a state corporation in Russia announced that they intended to submit the VVER TOI design to the UK GDA process in 2015, however at the time of writing (early 2016) they are yet to do so.
+Most recently, the Rosatom State Atomic Energy Corporation, a state corporation in Russia, announced that they intended to submit the VVER TOI design to the UK GDA process in 2015, however at the time of writing (early 2016) they are yet to do so.
 The Chinese CGN Hualong One design is also planned for submission to the GDA process in 2016, a reactor design proposed for the UK site of Bradwell, Essex.
-UP TO POINT 13

 3.3.
-Pilot Public Dialogue Process for the ABWR
+Public Dialogue Pilot process for the ABWR